tokonidcreatorr/Bakery-Clone-01/README.md

 # 🍞 Bakery Clone 01

 A modern bakery website clone built with React.
 Designed to showcase delicious pastries, beautiful UI, and smooth functionality.
 Built with ❤️ by Tokoni Nwankwe.
+If you love this pls support me though this link https://ko-fi.com/tokonidcreator/goal?g=0

 ## ✨ Features